Data governance creates the frame in which data management operates. Data governance rules are the first part of this

 The “narrow” perspective considers data management framework (data governance), data quality, data modeling and architecture, and partly application architecture as data management sub-capabilities.
 In the “broad” perspective, such sub-capabilities as business, application, technology architecture, information technology, and security are added.

 - Data management delivers value propositions to different groups of stakeholders.

 Data and information value chain delivers the value proposition.
 To do that, a set of data management sub-capabilities should enable the data and information value chain.

-- Data management function delivers the data management capability.
+- The data management function delivers the data management capability.

 The article gives practical advice to companies that are either starting their data governance initiatives or plan to (re)assess their current approach.
 It demonstrates decisions regarding data governance a company should make.
 The numbering of decisions shows the order of decision-making.

 Decision 1.
 Data governance is a sub-capability of data management.

 First, let us specify what a business capability is.
 According to the Open Group: ‘A business capability is a particular ability or capacity that a business may possess or exchange to achieve a specific purpose or outcome’1.
 In this respect, data governance is also a business capability.
 Data governance is one of the constituent components or a sub-capability of data management.